Ethical Dual Oversight Doctrine

 - Pre-deployment: Before use in any public or human-facing capacity

-- Periodically: At defined intervals (e.g. quarterly, annually), depending on risk level
+- Periodically: At defined intervals depending on risk

-- After failure: Whenever significant unintended harm or ethical breach occurs
+- After failure: Any ethical breach or unintended harm

-- Upon Disagreement Trigger Protocol (DTP): When human and AI ethical evaluations diverge
+- Upon Disagreement Trigger Protocol (DTP): When human and AI disagree

 “Audit isn’t a checkbox.
 It’s a heartbeat.”